Dick Matenje

 Dick Matenje (died 1983) was a former Malawian politician and cabinet minister.
 He was the secretary-general of the Malawi Congress Party.
 He was one of the 'Mwanza Four' who mysteriously died during the Kamuzu Banda regime.

 Death

 Matenje was Minister of Finance from 1972 to 1978.
-He mysteriously died in 1983, along with ministers Twaibu Sangala, Aaron Gadama and Member of Parliament David Chiwanga.
+He mysteriously died on 18 May 1983, along with ministers Twaibu Sangala, Aaron Gadama and Member of Parliament David Chiwanga.
 The four were collectively known as the 'Mwanza Four'.
 They were known to be critical of aspects of the totalitarian rule of Kamuzu Banda.
 They died mysteriously in 1983.
 Their death was ruled as a traffic accident by the Kamuzu Banda regime, although independent investigations indicate that this may have not the case.